 Is conduit compulsory?

-In a chase — not required by code but recommended.
+In a chase — code does not require it, but we recommend it.
 Behind plasterboard and in timber structures — compulsory.

 Can cable be run without chasing?

 Yes — in surface-mounted trunking or behind plasterboard.
-Suitable when the renovation does not involve wet trades.
+A good option when the renovation does not include wet trades.

 What size is needed for sockets?